vjik/codeception-db-populator/README.md

 ];
 ```

-You can get such a file structure:
+You can get structure, similar to this:

 ```
 tests/